SUBMISSION OF ABSTRACTS AND FULL TEXTS

 All submissions must be prepared in accordance with the following instructions:

-Abstracts submitted in English, Turkish, Arabic and Russian.
+Abstracts submitted in English, Turkish and Russian.
 Submissions (doc.
 Times New Roman) should not normally exceed 7500 words and should be prefaced by an abstract of no longer than 250 words, together with up to five keywords, an address for correspondence and phone number.
-Authors submitting a manuscript do so on the understanding that if it is accepted for publication, exclusive licence of the article shall be granted to the Society.
+Authors submitting a manuscript do so on the understanding that if it is accepted for publication, exclusive license of the article shall be granted to the Society.

 USE OF MATHEMATICS

 Authors are asked to use mathematics only when its application does not compromise realistic analysis.
 When mathematics is used, the major steps in the argument and the conclusions should be made intelligible to a non-mathematical reader.
 Authors should put the mathematical parts of their argument into an appendix.